becarpenter/otp-casa/draft-carpenter-anima-otp-casa.md

 some of these reductions, since it caters for devices without manufacturer or ownership credentials.
 For example, nonceless vouchers are never needed since the Registrar and the CASA are colocated.

+However, since the pledge is issued a voucher on the basis of a self-signed certificate, there is a plausible man-in-the middle attack by a rogue BRSKI proxy, if it intercepts a voucher request, extracts the token value, creates its own key pair, and simulates all subsequent pledge actions.
+Similarly, a rogue registrar could accept any pledge without checking that its token is known to the genuine CASA registrar.
+Only good operational security can protect against such attacks.

 The CASA is under local control so could safely be placed on the local side of an air gap.
 In some scenarios, this may be considered a security advantage.